 Hazel aka RadioactiveRaz

-T2N2NM equals tumour size 2-4 cm 2 affected lymph nodes later changed to several after pet ct scan NM no distant metastatic .35 radiotherapy sessions and 2 out if 3 planned cisplatin chemotherapy sessions.
-Now fast approaching the 2 years since end of treatment.
-Good luck to anyone starting out will always help if I can .Onwards and upwards to infinity and beyond.
+T2N2NM equals tumour size 2-4 cm several affected lymph nodes after pet ct scan NM no distant metastatic .35 radiotherapy sessions and 2 out planned 3 cisplatin chemotherapy sessions.

 Hello Doreen, as the other girls have said, it sounds more like a build-up of fluid and i tend to go down that route as well, i very much doubt if its anything sinister, as long as your appetite is reasonable, your weight stable, with no extra lumps or fatigue setting in you should be ok.
 Hopefully, the clinics will get back to some sort of normality and you can get these issues sorted, best wishes, take care.

 Its sometimes not easy but its worth it !
 Click here to find out more